arielhouri/Exercise03/README.md

 4. Then, as a client, you can use the server with your console.
 The list of available functions are shawn in the console and were mentioned above.
 5. After you finished using the server, in order to disconnect, you should choose option number 7 (also shawn in the console).
 If you pick a number that isn't on the list, 9 for example, the connection will be closed automatically (like if you were to pick the number 7).
 - If an error occurs while working with the sockets, an error message will be printed into the **server's** console or into the **client's** console, depends on where the error occured.
-## The Algorithm: - Need to be updated.
+## The Algorithm:
 The classification process itself and how it works is written in the [last assignment](https://github.com/arielhouri/Exercise01#readme).
 In this section we will explain only how the Server and the Client work and the relationship between them.
-When the Server initializes, it creates its database (from a file named `classified.csv`) and then creates a socket and starts listening.
+When the Server initializes, it creates its database (from a file named `classified.csv` given to the server as a "train") and then creates a socket and starts listening.
 Once the Client program starts running and the connection with the Server is established, The Client gets the data about the unclassified-classifiableObjectsVector from the given address and sends the data to the Server and waits.
 Then, the Server processes the data and classifies the classifiableObjectsVector using the classifier that we made in the last assignment.
 After the Irises are classified, the server sends the types of the Irises back to the Client.
 Then, the Client prints the types to the given address.
 After the Client disconnects, the Server waits for another Client to connect.

 ## Sending and Receiving data:
 In order to support reading from files, writing to file and standard input and output, we send two messages from the server each time.